greimel/networks-course/website/index.md

 # Course Website of _Economic and Financial Network Analysis_

 This website contains the course material of the 2022 edition of the course.
-The course is part of the Master in Econometrics at the Unversity of Amsterdam.
+The course is part of the Master in Econometrics at the University of Amsterdam.

 The official course information can be found on Canvas.